 - Best Virtual Debit cards in India for International payments

-Types of Savings Bank Account in India
+Types of Savings Bank Accounts in India

-2. Premium Savings Bank Account: You will get some added benefits like discounts on service charges or retail & SME loan products, discounts in health insurance premiums, upgraded debit card features, etc from your savings bank account.
+2. Premium Savings Bank Account: You will get some added benefits like discounts on service charges or retail & SME loan products, discounts in health insurance premiums, upgraded debit card features, etc. from your savings bank account.
 But you have to maintain high relationship value like a high quarterly deposit balance in the savings account to get these added benefits.

 4. Minor Account: These types of savings account for those people who are below 18 years of age.
 If the account holder is below 10 years old, then he or she has to open the account jointly with the Natural Guardian and the signatory of the account will be the Natural Guardian or Court Appointed Guardian.
 If the Account holder is above 10 years old, he/she can open the savings account with their own signature.
-The limit of cash withdrawal is Rs.5000.00 up to the age of 18.
+The limit for cash withdrawal is Rs.5000.00 up to the age of 18.

 8. Pradhan Mantri Jan Dhan Yojana Account (PMJDY): It is also a zero balance savings account just like Basic Savings Bank Account, which can only be opened at the Business Correspondence location.
-The accounts can be opened by the Adhaar Card and capturing the fingerprint on a device or providing valid OVD (Official Valid Documents) like EPIC Id or Driving license etc. You can avail of all the regular savings bank account features with some limitations, you will get a free Cheque book and Rupay PMJDY Debit card.
-You can not convert a PMJDY Account to regular savings bank account.
+The accounts can be opened with the Adhaar Card and capturing the fingerprint on a device or providing valid OVD (Official Valid Documents) like EPIC ID or driver’s license etc. You can avail of all the regular savings bank account features with some limitations, you will get a free Cheque book and Rupay PMJDY Debit card.
+You can not convert a PMJDY Account to a regular savings bank account.
 You can get a free overdraft facility up to Rs.5000.00 if the account is Adhaar Linked and personal accident insurance cover of Rs.1.00 lacs if you have a Rupay Debit card.
 All the facilities from the State or Central Schemes can be credited to the PMJDY Accounts.

 10. Virtual or Digital Savings Bank Account: This is a kind of virtual savings bank account that only can be opened online from the bank’s official website or their banking apps.
 You will get the account number instantly just after completing the account opening procedures.
 You will also get a Virtual Debit card and all the banking facilities at par normal savings bank account.
 I have already written a detailed article on the best digital savings bank accounts in India, you can read the article here